cilium/tetragon/docs/content/en/docs/concepts/events.md

 sensitive information (for example, a secret passed via a command line argument to a process).
-To prevent this information from being exfiltrated via Tetragon JSON export, Tetragon provides a mechanism called Redaction Filters which can be used to string patterns to redact from exported process arguments.
+To prevent this information from being exfiltrated via Tetragon JSON export, Tetragon provides a mechanism called Redaction Filters which can be used to string patterns to redact from exported process arguments and environment variables.
 These filters are written in JSON and passed to the Tetragon agent via the `--redaction-filters` command line flag or the `redactionFilters` Helm value.

 To perform redactions, redaction filters define RE2 regular expressions in the `redact` field.
 Any capture groups in these RE2 regular expressions are redacted and